shreyamsingh/good-news/README.md

 # good-news
-a website utilizing sentiment analysis that gives the user some good news from the past week
+a website utilizing sentiment analysis that giving you some good news from the past week!
 [try it here](https://getgoodnews.herokuapp.com/)